cfengine/documentation/welcome.markdown

 - **[Community Edition](https://cfengine.com/community)** - the core of
-CFEngine provides reliable automation of heterogeneous system configuration (nearly forty UNIX-like OSs supported) and basic knowledge management to help you track why systems are configured, who cares about them, and what the dependencies are.
+CFEngine provides reliable automation of heterogeneous system configuration (supporting nearly forty UNIX-like operating systems) and basic knowledge management to help you track why systems are configured, who cares about them, and what the dependencies are.

 - **[Enterprise](https://cfengine.com/enterprise)** - add-ons to the core
-provide additional configuration management functionality and advanced knowledge management to bring stability, predictibility and control to complex hetergeneous distributed systems.
+provide additional configuration management functionality and advanced knowledge management to bring stability, predictability and control to complex heterogeneous distributed systems.

 The Enterprise add-ons:
 * increase the reach and range of CFEngine (more platforms and functionality),